illyfrancis/scribble/docs/draft.md

 #### FX Away

 FX Away is to produce two types of messages to VUS.
-One message is to indicate if a trasanction would require an FX and the other message type is for providing FX execution details for a transaction.
+One message is to indicate if a transaction would require an FX and the other message type is for providing FX execution details for a transaction.

 For both cases, the expectation is that each message to contain ***transaction identifier*** such that the information provided in the message can correlate to the transaction in consistent manner.